BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through over four thousand construction related expert witness designations, the Gilliam, Louisiana Construction Expert Directory provides a wide spectrum of trial support and consulting services to construction claims professionals concerned with construction defect, scheduling, and delay claims.
-BHA provides construction claims and trial support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-In connection with in house personnel which comprise testifying architects, design engineers, construction cost and standard of care experts, licensed general and specialty contractors, the organization brings national experience and local capabilities to Gilliam and the surrounding areas.
+Through over 4500 construction related expert witness designations, the Gilliam, Louisiana Construction Expert Directory provides a single point of reference for construction defect and claims related support to lawyers and construction practice groups concerned with construction defect and claims litigation.
+BHA provides construction related trial support and expert services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+In connection with in house assets comprising licensed architects, registered professional engineers, ASPE certified professional estimators, ICC Certified inspection and testing professionals, the organization brings national experience and local capabilities to Gilliam and the surrounding areas.

 Construction Expert Witness News & Info